SEND

 We have high expectations of all our students whatever their ability.
 From the beginning of their time with us, careful attention is given to identifying and assessing special educational needs in accordance with the Code of Practice, (2014).

-Every student is entitled to the opportunity to gain recognised accreditation for his or her academic attainment.
+Every student is entitled to the opportunity to gain recognised accreditation for their academic attainment.
 These must meet the child’s personal aspirations and allow progression to further study or employment.

 1. What is the provision for students requiring SEND in school? / SEND Provision